Top 100 Economics Blogs of 2019

+Chris Blattman’s blog covers research and field studies in the area of economic poverty—seeking answers for questions such as why are people and societies poor, violent, and oppressive, as well as how such societies can be lead out of poverty.
+Blattman also posts links to diverse and interesting content on the web.
 Chris Blattman is a professor in the Harris School of Public Policy at the University of Chicago.
-His blog primarily covers research and field studies in the area of economic poverty.
-He seeks to find answers for questions such as why are people and societies poor, violent, and oppressive, as well as how such societies can be lead out of poverty.
-Blattman also posts links to diverse and interesting content on the web.

 THE DANGEROUS ECONOMIST

-Econlife was founded by Elaine Swartz, an economics teacher and author of Econ 101 1/2, is dedicated to connecting economics with everyday life.
+Econlife is dedicated to connecting economics to everyday life.
 This easy to understand blog integrates economics with current events and history.
 They strive to make economics easy to understand and fun.
 The authors want to share their love of economics with their readers and it shows in their writing.
+Econlife was founded by Elaine Swartz, an economics teacher and the author of Econ 101 1/2.
 This blog is highly recommended for beginners.

-Eggonomics – hard numbers over easy is written by Chandni, an economist who focuses on public, developmental, and IO economics.
-The blog was started as a way for the author to share thoughts, as well as hear other viewpoints and perspectives from blog readers.
+Eggonomics-hard numbers over easy was started as a way for the author to share thoughts, as well as hear other viewpoints and perspectives from blog readers.
+It is written by Chandni, an economist who focuses on public, developmental, and IO economics.

 THE ENLIGHTENED ECONOMIST

 The Enlightenment Economist specializes in technology markets, innovation, and competition policy.
 Diane Coyle, Bennett Professor of Public Policy at the University of Cambridge and author of GDP: A Brief but Affectionate History is the blog’s founder.